inasafe/inasafe-doc/docs/source/training/beginner/osm/102-working-with-osm.rst

 .. image:: /static/training/beginner/osm/image13.*
    :align: center

-- Then will appears option like this:
+- Options will appear which look like this:

 .. image:: /static/training/beginner/osm/image14.*
    :align: center

 - In the Image section, check :guilabel:`Set custom dimensions` if you want to manually specify which area you want to download.
-If you do not select the option, then the area that will be downloaded to adjust the map you're currently on.
+If you do not select the option, then the downloaded area will adjust to the current extent of the map.
-- You can download the image in PNG, JPEG, SVG or PDF format according to your needs.
+- You may download the image in PNG, JPEG, SVG or PDF format according to your needs.
 - You can also determine the scale of the map that will be downloaded by entering the scale rate.
 - Then click :guilabel:`Download`.
 The download process will start.
 It will be stored in your computer.
 - Open the file that you have downloaded.
-If you want to print, you can select :guilabel:`Print` from the :menuselection:`File` menu, after you connect your computer to a printer.
+If you want to print, select :guilabel:`Print` from the :menuselection:`File` menu, after you connect your computer to a printer.

 **4. Create an OpenStreetMap Account**

 - Now that you have seen what the main website looks like, you can register for a username and password and make your first additions to the map.
 - Go back to the OpenStreetMap website.
-Click :guilabel:`sign up` in the top right corner of the page.
+Click :guilabel:`Sign Up` in the top right corner of the page.
 - You should see a new page that looks like this: